 Some states support school choice through tax policy.
-Arizona provides tax credits to individuals for contributions to organizations that provide scholarships to students to meet the costs of private school attendance.
+Arizona provides tax credits to individuals for contributions to STOs that provide scholarships to students to meet the costs of private school attendance.
 Florida provides tax credits to corporations that fund organizations providing scholarships to low-income children.
 Pennsylvania also grants corporations tax credits for contributions to organizations that award scholarships allowing children to attend the school of their choice.
 Additionally, Illinois and Iowa allow individuals to claim a tax credit for certain educational expenses, including private school tuition; and Minnesota allows tax credits and deductions for similar expenses.
-(See CRS Report 95-344, Federal Support of School Choice: Background and Options for background information on state and local school choice activities, as well as a general discussion and analysis of the broad types of federal policy options (but not specific bills) regarding school choice.)